Is Consciousness Fundamental? – Ed Kelly – Transcript

 Rick Archer: He wasn’t saying that Cupertino flapped his arms or something.

 Rick Archer: I don’t know if he even wanted to.
-I haven’t read his biography, but I know St. Teresa of Avila also had levitation experiences.
+I haven’t read his biography, but I know with St. Teresa of Avila she also had levitation experiences.
 She didn’t want to, but she would get into the states where she would just, because she didn’t want to draw attention to herself or anything.

 Rick Archer: That’s really funny.

 Rick Archer: ‘There’s more in Heaven and Earth Horatio than are dreamt of in your philosophy.’
-There’s a lot going on in the world that we don’t collectively appreciate yet, but hopefully, as you say, if we don’t do ourselves in, we will.
-I got an email from Duane Elgin the other day.
-Basically, he sent a file that some other guy had written with all the dire circumstances that humanity faces any one of which could do us in, and yet he listed at least a dozen of them.
+There’s a lot going on in the world that we don’t collectively appreciate yet, but hopefully, like you say, if we don’t do ourselves in, we will.
+I got an email from Dwayne Elgin the other day.
+Basically, he sent a file of, that some other guy had written with all the dire circumstances that humanity faces any one of which could do us in and yet he listed at least a dozen of them.
 I thought, oh, the poor guy.
 All those things are true, but if you don’t get that there’s an awakening of consciousness taking place in the world, then all hope is lost.
 You could easily get depressed and suicidal if you didn’t see that taking place.

 Rick Archer: All right.
 Well, thanks so much.
 I could talk to you for another two hours, but I think we probably both need to get to the bathroom.
 This has been really good, and I’ve really enjoyed it.
 I’ve enjoyed preparing for it.
 Keep up the good work and stay in touch.
-If you feel like in a year or two from now, there’s a whole collection of points that we didn’t cover in this one that you’d like to cover, we can do another one.
+If there’s, if you feel like in a year or two from now, there’s a whole collection of points that we didn’t cover in this one that you’d like to cover, we can do another one.

 Rick Archer: I will.
 Alright, so thank you.
 Thanks to those who’ve been listening or watching, and as you know, this is an ongoing series, you might want to visit the website.
-There’s an upcoming interviews page that lists all the things we have scheduled.
+There’s an upcoming interviews page which lists all the things we have scheduled.

 Rick Archer: Good.
 There are a bunch of other things.
 Explore the menus.
-It exists as an audio podcast if you like to listen to podcasts and a bunch of other things.
+It exists as an audio podcast if you like to listen to podcasts, and a bunch of other things.

 Rick Archer: I will.
 Alright, everybody, thanks so much.
 See you for the next one.